TinyXlsx/TinyXlsx/README.md

 ### Writing formulas

-TinyXlsx supports writing formulas with `WriteCellFormula`.
+Formulas can be added using `WriteCellFormula`.
 The library does not validate or calculate any formula, it is written as-is into the cell.

 ```csharp
 using TinyXlsx;